Exploiting Invariance in Training Deep Neural Networks: Experiments

 \subsection{Image Classification}

 We demonstrate improved training on three popular CNN architectures (VGG, ResNet, DenseNet) at three scales (10/50/100 layers).
-With ND++ we have seamlessly increased the training to batch size $2048$, eight times larger than the model zoo default setting of $256$.
+With ND++, we have seamlessly increased the training to batch size $2048$, eight times larger than the model zoo default setting of $256$.
 We train in one-eighth the number of iterations but produce superior models (Table~\ref{tab:ImageNet}).
 All three network architectures, VGG-11/ResNet-50/ResNet-101/DenseNet-121, surpass \textit{their deeper counterparts} in the model zoo after standard 90-epoch training with cosine learning rate decay.
-Using the official PyTorch recipe, it takes less than one day to train on a machine with 8 Nvidia A100 GPUs compared to days or even a week with smaller batch sizes.
+Using the official PyTorch recipe, it takes less than one day to train on a machine with 8 Nvidia A100 GPUs.
 On the popular ResNet-50/101 network, the \bm{$77.95\%$}/\bm{$79.40\%$} top-1 accuracy we reach is among the highest numbers reported when training for 90 epochs (Fig.~\ref{fig:frontpage}(c)).
-In the large batch setting, our results improve on previously reported performance reached with careful tuning, e.g., $76.51\%$~\cite{goyal2017accurate} using the same batch size, $76.1\%$ ~\cite{l.2018dont} by increasing the batch size instead of using learning rate decay, or $77.73\%$~\cite{He_2019_CVPR} with an improved ResNet-50D model using a smaller batch size of $1024$ and training for $120$ epochs.
-We also improve upon recent decorrelation techniques that do not handle pixel-wise correlation (see Supp.
-Sec.~\ref{sec:relation}).